Judge orders county workers to save Red Rock development text messages

 Rhodes’ attorneys, in court filings, alleged damages around $2 billion.

-Earlier this year, a federal judge sanctioned Jones for deleting text messages from his cellphone pertaining to efforts to halt the project.
-A separate magistrate, however, dropped all federal claims brought forth by Gypsum Resources, and declined to take up claims made under state law.
+This year, a federal judge sanctioned Jones for deleting text messages from his cellphone pertaining to efforts to halt the project.
+A separate magistrate, however, dropped all federal claims brought forth by Gypsum Resources and declined to take up claims made under state law.

 Rhodes attorneys soon after filed a similar lawsuit in Clark County District Court.